sueszli/llvm-to-air/PROMPT.md

 Mission:
 Your goal is to evolve `src/llvm_to_air.py` from a script of fragile regex hacks into a robust, maintainable compiler component.
 You must prioritize correctness and code quality equally.
 Passing tests is the baseline; clean implementation is the requirement.

+Make sure to look at everything implemented so far in `/test/*`.
+The goal is to provide primitives for a full tensor library for automatic differentiation.
+Start implementing full algorithms.
+Study `test/test_matmul.py` for reference.

 ---

 ## Core Workflow (The TDD Cycle)